 Tom Summerfield is the Director of Retail at Peak.AI, an accessible AI system that harnesses the power of data to assist—not displace—humans to improve business efficiency and productivity.
 Summerfield says, “At Peak, we work with retail, CPG, and manufacturing customers who all know that weather plays a strong role in dictating consumer buying habits.
 Variation in weather ultimately impacts their product demand and product basket mix.
 Our customers frequently ask us to include weather in their demand forecasts.
 With Amazon Forecast adding a weather feature, we are now able to seamlessly integrate these insights and improve the accuracy of our demand planning models.”

 The Weather Index is currently optimized for in-store retail demand planning and local on-demand services, but may still add value to scenarios where weather impacts demand such as power and utilities.
-As of this writing, the Weather Index is only available for US, Canada, Europe, South America, and Asia-Pacific regions.
-Other Regions will become available soon.
+As of this writing, the Weather Index is available for North America, South America, Central America, Europe, Middle East, Africa and Asia-Pacific locations.
 For more information about latitude-longitude bounding boxes and US zip codes supported, see Weather Index.

 Using the Weather Index for your forecasting use case